FPGA-Research-Manchester/OrkhestraFPGAStream/docs/README.md

 1|Far far away, behind the word mountains, far from the countries Vokalia and Consonantia, there live the blind texts.|116|5 2|Boring sentence|15|1

-Let's say we want to see the whole table in the original order on the interface as well as on Figure X.
+Let's say we want to see the whole table in the original order on the interface as well as shown in the figure below.

 <center><img src="buffer_to_interface.svg" width=100%></center>